opekope2/OptiGUI-Legacy/README.md

 # OptiGUI

-A drop-in replacement for OptiFine custom GUIs.
+A client side drop-in replacement for OptiFine custom GUIs.

 This mod supports most OptiFine GUI resource packs.
 I didn't do an extensive test with the .properties files, because I couldn't find such a resource pack.
 If a resource pack does not work or works differently than using OptiFine, please open an issue.